avisekksarma/avisekksarma/README.md

 <h3 align="center">A passionate tech enthusiast from Nepal</h3>

-- I have keen interest in  **AI, Blockchain, linux and web technologies**
+- I have keen interest in  **Web technologies, System Design, Backend , Design Pattern and AI**

 - 📫 How to reach me **avinepal2017@gmail.com**